mihailod/chipmachine/README.md

 > `.gbr` is the older Game Boy rip format (predecessor of `.gbs`).
 > GBR carries no "first song" field and many rips keep a silent stop-track
-> at song 0 — use the subsong controls if a tune starts silent.
+> at song 0 — use the subsong controls (LEFT-RIGHT cursor keys) if a tune starts silent.

 ### SC68